nirtamir2/eslint-plugin-import-svg-order-example/README.md

 ## Reproducing

-run `yarn lint` after you install dependencies with yarn
+Run `yarn lint` after you install dependencies with yarn

 You will see: